 The ultimate goal of TERN’s mangrove observing system is to foster the protection and sustainable management of these ecosystems in Australia, recognising their vital environmental, societal and economic roles.

-“The data contained in the system are of vital importance to the ongoing management of our mangrove ecosystems by both state and federal agencies” says Alex Held, of CSIRO and TERN’s Landscape Assessment platform.
+“The data contained in the system are of vital importance to the ongoing management of our mangrove ecosystems by both state and federal agencies” says Alex Held, of CSIRO and TERN’s Land Observatory platform.

 This view is shared by Professor Graciela Metternicht, of UNSW and the IUCN Commission on Ecosystem Management, adding that “data and systems like this one can inform environmental policy in Australia and will allow the nation to contribute to international environmental conventions including the United Nations Sustainable Development Goals (UN SDGs)—in particular, Goal 15, that focuses on protecting, restoring and promoting sustainable use of terrestrial and inland freshwater ecosystems”.